nogibjj/Pomelo_Proj4/README.md

 # Project 4

 ### Project Goal
-In Project 4, I aimed to
+In Project 4, I aimed to connect different cloud platforms and tried to use AWS App Runner and ECT.
+This entire project is pushed to AWS ECR and AWS app runner.
+Because I also turned the aws app runner's auto deploy function (now it is not showing because of termination).

 ### Project Workflows
-1
+1. Build up Fast API based on Project 3, i.e., building up functions.

-###
+2. Connecting to EC2 and AWS App Runner.
-This project is apushed to AWS ECR and AWS app runner.
-Because I also turned on the aws app runner's auto deploy function, the app runner could update automatically when new (updated) docker image is pushed to AWS ECR.
+3. Running the projects and testing.